uqlibrary/uqlibrary-react-toolbox/README.md

         - containers (if applicable)
              - Component.js

 The index.js file is the export definition for the component.
-For any component files you wish to expose outside of the toolbox, you will need to add an export entry with an alias similar to:
+For any component file/s you wish to expose outside of the toolbox, you will need to add an export entry with an alias similar to:

-    export {default as ComponentName} from './ComponentFolder/ComponentName';
+    export {default as AliasComponentName} from './ComponentFolder/ComponentName';

+Finally add an entry into the src/index.js file

+    export {AliasComponentName} from './ComponentFolder';

 #### Naming conventions